By: Susan Dugdale | Last modified: 04-29-2021

-Here's the recipe to tell a perfect golden wedding anniversary love story, to make a 50th wedding anniversary toast.
+Here's the recipe to help you tell a perfect golden wedding anniversary love story; to make a 50th wedding anniversary toast.

-Your goal is to distill the essence of 50 years of marriage into 4 to 5 minutes; to make your audience laugh, cry a little and reflect.
+The goal is to distill the essence of 50 years of marriage into 4 to 5 minutes; to make your audience laugh, cry a little and reflect.
 If that seems a little daunting, I understand. ☺

 The easiest way to do this is to 'brainstorm' as shown in the image below.

 Think in pictures and make them big, multi-colored ones.
-Now add sound, smell or taste to bring those memories back to life.
+Now add sound, smell, feelings or taste to bring those memories back to life.
 It's like making movies in your mind!

-As each occurs note down a single word or a phrase - just enough to serve as a peg to hold onto the idea securely.
-You'll return to it later to flesh it out in detail if you decide it's wanted.
+As each image/thought occurs note down a single word or a phrase - just enough to serve as a peg to hold onto the idea securely.
+You'll return to it later to flesh it out in detail, if you decide it's wanted.